mkiol/dsnote/README.md

 Allowed URL types: `http`, `https`, `file`

 Checksums are calculated for all files after unpacking.
-If you are adding a new model, you can use the `--generate-checksums` command line option to find the right checksums.
+If you are adding a new model, you can use the `--gen-checksums` command line option to find the right checksums.
 To do this, put empty strings in both `checksum` and `checksum_quick`, save the file and run Speech Note with the mentioned option.

 For example: